AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 1. Below this, I've copied the code I wrote for the [Python Basics Tutorial](https://github.com/AguaClara/aguaclara_tutorial/wiki/Tutorial:-Python-Basics).
 You should familiarize yourself with the different Hydrogen commands using this code.
 For the first line, use `Hydrogen: Run` (`Cmnd + Enter`).
 2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
 What is the difference between the three?

-I don't have a Mac so the first and second are both Shift + Enter for me.
-The difference between 2 and 3 is that highlighting a block of code enables me to run an entire script without selecting all the code.

 ```python
 from aide_design.play import*